BPSS Graduate Assistants

 Based on prior program data, BPSS is particularly interested in graduate assistants who can offer innovative trainings related to financial management, social entrepreneurship and innovation, evaluation and applied research or fundraising, grant writing and philanthropy.

 The trainings must be interactive, activity-based and designed for participants to build and practice skills.
 Events where students simply learn information or gain awareness (such as through a lecture, panel or presentation) do not apply.
-Trainings must be at least one hour in length.
+Trainings must be at least one hour in length and are typically longer.

 Why be a BPSS graduate assistant?